shr4mm/Libary-Project/README.md

 # Libary-Project
-This is a web application in which you can keep online records in the library.
+This is a web application in which you can keep online records in the library (Located in the master branch).

 This is a web application with 2 roles - a simple user and a librarian (administrator).